Improving London Waterloo station

 How will the station be affected by roof works?

-The operation of the station, including passenger services and retail outlets will be unaffected by the work.
+The operation of the station, including passenger services and retail outlets, won’t be affected by the work.

 All work relating to the temporary structures and access stairwells will take place at night to prevent noise and dust during normal station operations.